jimmyjon711/InfimechTxUpgrade/README.md

 # Updating Infimech TX 3D Printer from Klipper 10 to Klipper 12

-## Disclamer
+Guide/script still a work in progress but its good enough to upgrade to klipper 12.
+My end goal is to figure out what services are not needed(yes I think there are some) and remove the un-necessary clutter in the MKS user folder.

+# Disclaimer
-## **<span style="color:red">Preform this at your own risk, I am not resonsible if something happens while running this script.
+## **<span style="color:red">Preform this at your own risk, I am not responsible  if something happens while running this script.
 Making a backup is highly recommended.</span>**

-This script does not update the STM32 microcontroller to klipper 12, once I figure this out(should be straight fowards) I will update this guide.

 ## What does this script do
 - Runs through backing up config files and restoring them once klipper and moonraker is removed then reinstalled
 - Saves current printer history including runtime
 - You should not see a difference once this script is done running
 - Webcamd and touch screen still work like normal
+- Recompiles RPI mcu
+- Fixes sources.list fist so that you can update(only to what is in the archive area) and apply security patches.
+    - Future work to compile Armbian 24 and get this working corectly....
+TBD

+## What this script does not do
+- Script/guide does not update the STM32 microcontroller to klipper 12, once I figure this out (should be straight forwards ) I will update this guide

-## Prerequisites
+# Prerequisites
 The following steps are for backing up and moving to a bigger eMMC module.
 - Acquire an **eMMC to USB Adapter**: [MKS USB3 Adapter - AliExpress](https://www.aliexpress.com/item/1005005614719377.html) or [Adapter with spare eMMC - AliExpress](https://www.aliexpress.com/item/1005005998925775.html)
  or